Panaramic Entertainment: Titles

 Okiojo's Chronicles: Okiojo, which in literary tradition refers to an all-knowing and wise man, narrates stories that educate readers about Nigeria's history and culture.
 The series was scheduled to be released quarterly, with its first year to run from October 2014 until September 2015.
 Its volumes include Oduduwa: The Story of the Yoruba; 1897: The Benin Kingdom; Queen Amina Part I (The Seed); and Queen Amina Part II (The Warrior).

-Panaramic has plans to launch a fictional superhero comic titled Omoboy.
+Panaramic has plans to launch a superhero comic titled Omoboy.
 Tunji Anjorin summarized the plot of the series in a 2009 interview: "When the Calibo twins (Sunny and Sarah) made a single stance to oppose injustice, their lives were never the same again.
 Granted paranormal abilities at birth, Sunny constantly faces threats wherever disaster sets foot as Omoboy, the physical embodiment of Justice.
 Sarah, his female counterpart, aids him as his indoor strategist, accomplice and confidant.
 Together they face life as a pair of young teenagers in a future Lagos."

-Distribution & Partnerships
+Distribution and partnerships

 Panaramic secured a distribution partnership with Sweet Sensation Confectionery, Ltd., a fast food restaurant chain located in Lagos, Nigeria.
 This partnership makes Panaramic comic books available at all 30 of the chain's outlets in Lagos.
 Panaramic is the second comic book company to achieve such distribution in Nigeria after Super Strikas, and it is the first Nigerian comic book company to do so.

 Okiojo's Chronicles comes with an advertisement for Cliqlite, a call and data package from the telecommunications company Etisalat.